NikolasKotsikos/tabletopready/README.md

   <img src="readme/media/tr-responsive.png">
 <hr>

-**A miniature painting commission e-commerce app with full user and admin functionality**
+**A miniature painting commission e-shop with full user and admin functionality made with Python and Django.**

 This app was built using [GitHub](https://pages.github.com/) and deployed to [Heroku](https://www.heroku.com/).